ansys/pyoptislang/doc/source/contributing/index.rst

 Clone the repository and install the package
 --------------------------------------------
-To clone the PyOptiSLang repostory and install the lastest PyOptiSLang release in development mode, run this code:
+To clone the PyOptiSLang repository and install the latest PyOptiSLang release in development mode, run this code:

 .. code::